 No added sugar” and “Sugar-free” are popular terms that can be seen on various food packages these days.
 However, don’t misjudge both these types of products to be healthy or diabetes-friendly.
 One needs to analyze the constituents further to understand the effects on a diabetic.
 On the other hand, it is important to understand what does sugar-free really mean.
 Sugar-free for diabetes does not necessarily mean calorie-free and diabetes is all about management of calories.

 FDA labels and regulations: sugar-free v/s no added sugar

-Current FDA food labeling regulations define sugars as the units of sugars used in foods.
+Current FDA food labelling regulations define sugars as the units of sugars used in foods.
 Examples of these units of sugar include refined sugar, dextrose, fructose corn syrup, honey syrup, brown sugar, and others.
-Thus, a food labeled as sugar-free for diabetes contains less than 0.5 grams of these sugars and may contain a lesser number of calories as compared to their sweetened counterparts.
+Thus, a food labelled as sugar-free for diabetes contains less than 0.5 grams of these sugars and may contain a lesser number of calories as compared to their sweetened counterparts.

 Various categories of artificial sweeteners or sweetening ingredients in sugar-free foods

 Terms such as sugar-free or no added sugar do not give us information on how much of artificial sweeteners are added.
 Most labels claim they contain artificial sweeteners; however, it is necessary to know what kind of sweeteners are present and what are their implications for diabetics.

 There are two kinds of ingredients that are used as artificial sweeteners: